Totalis™ Direct Decompression System

 The Totalis procedure involves a small midline incision and sequential dilation to a working cannula about the diameter of a dime.
 Specialized instruments with added safety features are then used to precisely remove the targeted tissue.
 The procedure provides physicians the ability to remove ligament, bone, facet capsule, and cyst material to address conditions such as central and lateral recess stenosis.
 This broad decompression involves minimal collateral tissue disruption and can be performed under local anesthesia.

-Totalis Direct Decompression System was 510k cleared by the FDA in November 2012.© 2015 VertiFlex Inc.
+Totalis Direct Decompression System is CE marked, and was 510k cleared for U.S. distribution by the FDA in November 2012.© 2015 VertiFlex Inc.